apple/GCGC/src/notebooks/README.md

-## 7. Percentage of heap filled after GC
+## 7. Percentage of heap full after global GC
-Uses the function `plot_scatter()`.
-This function is interchangeable with the function `plot_line()` if a line plot is desired, with the same parameters for both functions.
+Uses the function `plot_line()`.
+This function is interchangeable with the function `plot_scatter()` if a scatter plot is desired, with the same parameters for both functions.
 The parameters are listed below for the functions, with the expected values to create the plot described by ` 7.
-Percentage of heap filled after GC` being described in paranthesis.
+Percentage of heap full after global GC` being described in paranthesis.
 The only required parameter is `gc_event_dataframes`

     gc_event_dataframes (required)
     group_by            (Expected = None)